-Like to say how thrilled I was at the launch of the Every Day Counts campaign at the Keighley Picture House.
+Like to say how thrilled I was today at the launch of the Every Day Counts campaign at the Keighley Picture House.
 Fifteen schools in the central Keighley got together to form the campaign and I had the pleasure of producing the film.

-If you are a school wanting to go out and conduct video interviews can I recommend a video camera with an external microphone input and a microphone on a long lead.
+So if you are a school wanting to go out and conduct video interviews can I recommend a video camera with an external microphone input and a microphone on a long lead.
 Google these suggestions:

 You may have heard me mention that audio is a vital ingredient in video production.
 I've lost count of the number of video conversations with sound that you can barely hear.
 Here's a solution.

 The ability to use an external microphone to record sound is essential – a clip on microphone for interviews or a directional microphone on a lead.
 But it's astonishing that an external microphone connection is a rare feature.
 There are hardly any video camera with this facility.

 In the schools work I have been doing, video interviewing practice is proving very popular.
 Interviewing hones the children's listening and questioning skills and also provides good content for the school web sites and blogs.
 Clear recorded audio makes it a lot more rewarding.
 Flip cameras are very limited.

 Thanks to Phil Marshall of KPMS I now know that the Canon M31 Camcorder does have an external mic socket and is available for around £600.
 It's costly, I know.

 The other two issue to go with camerawork are, wobbly shots and flat batteries.
 The batteries supplied usually last no time at all.
 A big long life battery will enable you able to shoot for hours and maybe work after a few days in the bag.